Mimetes pauciflorus: Description

 Mimetes pauciflorus is an evergreen shrub, that develops from a main stem of up to 5 cm (2 in) in diameter.
 It initially produces shyly branching, vigorous, upright, felty shoots, of 6–8 mm (¼–⅓ in) thick, that grow about ½ m (1½ ft) per year.
 Later, growth slows down and inflorescences are produced, while leaves will have been shed from the older parts of the shoots, revealing the smooth reddish brown bark.
 Plants eventually may reach a height of 2–4 m (6½–13 ft).
-The leathery leaves are alternately set, at an upward angle and overlapping and lack both stipules and a leaf stalks.
+The leathery leaves are alternately set, at an upward angle and overlapping and lack both stipules and leaf stalks.
 The leaves are narrow to broadly oval with an entire margin and a blunt thickened tip, 2½–4 cm (1.0–1.6 in) long and ¾–2 cm (0.3–0.8 in) wide.
 Its surface has rather few felty hairs and a fringe of felty hairy.

 The inflorescences at the top of the shoots are cylinder-shaped, are 10–40 cm (4–16 in) long and contain forty to one hundred twenty densely crowded flower heads, at a steep upward angle, hiding a crest of very small, almost vertical leaves.
 The flower heads consist of three, rarely four individual flowers and sit in the axils of inconspicuous, ordinary, flat, green leaves.
 The four to five bracts that tightly enclose the flower heads are orange-yellow, fleshy, lance-shaped with a pointy tip, 1–2½ cm (0.4–1.0 in) long and ½–¾ cm (0.2–0.3 in) wide, the outer hairless, the inner softly hairy at the tip.